 In Vietnam, the heartbeat of coffee production is found in the vast Central Highland.
-There are numerous large producers here, most notably Trung Nguyen, Vinacafe and Highlands Coffee, the first private company to be registered by an Overseas Vietnamese (a Vietnamese American named David Thai).
-Besides, several international players including Nestle, who has been involving in the industry following economic liberalization in the 1990s.
+There are numerous large producers here, most notably is Trung Nguyen - a local product.
+Besides, several players including Nestle, who has been involving in the industry following economic liberalization in the 1990s.

-The way that coffee is roasted, brewed and enjoyed in Vietnam is different from the rest of the world.
-Here, coffee is slowly roasted for 15 minutes with low heat while around the world, machine is often used for the roasting process.
+The way that coffee is roasted, brewed, and enjoyed in Vietnam is different from the rest of the world.
+Here, coffee is slowly roasted for 15 minutes with low heat while around the world, coffee machine is often used for this process.
 While machines are also commonly used to make a cup of coffee worldwide, in Vietnam, they load coffee into a filter.
 It is then left to drip for a much more intense flavor than an electric brewer.
-This is also how traditional “ca phe phin” is made.
+This is also how traditional “Ca Phe Phin” is made.

-Before, during and after work, Vietnamese people often take a cup of nau (coffee with condensed milk) or den (black coffee).
-In the Northern Vietnam, when winter comes, people often use nau nong or den nong (nong means hot).
-But overall, den da (iced black coffee) and especially nau da (iced coffee with condensed milk) are the more regular choices.
-When French colonists first introduced coffee into Vietnam in the late 19th century, there were limitations on fresh milk’s availability.
-As a result, the French and the Vietnamese people began to use sweetened condensed milk to go with dark roasted coffee.
-Gradually, this becomes a tradition for coffee drinking in Vietnam.
+Two kinds of coffee that Vietnamese people often take are Ca Phe Nau (coffee with condensed milk) or Ca Phe Den (black coffee).
+In Northern Vietnam, people often order Ca Phe Nau Nong or Ca Phe Den Nong (Nong means hot) in winter to warm them up.
+But overall, Ca Phe Den Da (iced black coffee) and especially Ca Phe Nau Da (iced coffee with condensed milk) are more regular.
+Condensed milk plays an important role in coffee culture in this country.
+When the French first introduced coffee into Vietnam in the late 19th century, there was a lack of fresh milk.
+Therefore, the French and the Vietnamese people began to use sweetened condensed milk instead to add flavor and sweetness to their coffee.
+Gradually, this becomes a habit for coffee drinking in Vietnam.

 If you’ve never tried Vietnamese coffee before, your first time will be surely memorable due to the strong, liquor-like flavor.
-Only the brave should try the den (black coffee), the other should stick with the nau (coffee with condensed milk) for a smooth and fragrant taste.
+Only the brave should try Ca Phe Den (black coffee), the other should stick with Ca Phe Nau (coffee with condensed milk) for a smooth and fragrant taste.
 There’re also some quite different ways to enjoy coffee in Vietnam such as egg yolk coffee or yogurt coffee, which I assure you taste better than they may sound.
 Be sure to try some of them in your next Vietnam tours.
-With the arrival of several international coffee powerhouse, including Starbucks, some people are afraid that the future generations in Vietnam will put their national coffee into oblivious.
+With the arrival of several international coffee powerhouses, including Starbucks, some people are afraid that Vietnamese young generations will put their national coffee into oblivious.
 Let’s hope that will never happen and traditional Vietnamese coffee remains an important part of the cultural experience in any Vietnam culinary tours.